ergo-services/ergo/docs/advanced/distributed-tracing.md

 Process B never opted into tracing.
 Neither did C or D. The trace reached them because the message carried it.
 This is the key property: you configure tracing on entry-point processes, and the trace propagates through the entire downstream chain automatically.

+### Two Layers of a Trace

+A complete trace has two layers, and it helps to keep them distinct.

+The first layer is the **message flow**: which messages travelled between which processes, and how long each hop took.
+The framework records this layer on its own.
+You enable tracing at an entry point, and every observation along the chain appears with no further code.
+This is the skeleton of the trace, and most of this page is about it.

+The second layer is the **business operations**: what each handler actually did while holding a message.
+Validating an order, reserving stock, creating an invoice.
+The framework cannot know these, they belong to your domain.
+You mark them with business spans, and they appear as named intervals nested inside the message flow.

+The first layer tells you a message named `ProcessOrder` was handled in 50ms.
+The second tells you what those 50ms actually did.
+The first layer is mechanical and free; the second is where a trace starts telling the story of your system.
+This page builds the first layer first, then adds the second in [Tracing Business Logic](#tracing-business-logic).

 ### The Lifecycle of a Trace

 A trace goes through three phases: